AdobeDocs/commerce-operations.en/help/operational-playbook/leadership/principles.md

 ## C-level

 ![Figure surrounded by stars](../../assets/playbooks/c-level.png) C-level executives play a strategic role within an organization.
 They hold senior positions and impact company-wide decisions.
 C stands for “Chief”, so a C-level executive is often in charge of an entire department or business unit, such as Finance, IT, or Sales.
-As these individuals are significant stakeholders within the organization, it is important to ensure that they are aware of the benefits the ecommerce project will bring to the organization.
+As these individuals are significant stakeholders within the organization, it is important to ensure that they are aware of the benefits the ecommerce project brings to the organization.

-More specifically, it can be helpful to identify the specific benefits the project will bring to their department, as this can be an important motivating factor.
+More specifically, it can be helpful to identify the specific benefits the project brings to their department, as this can be an important motivating factor.
 Tying tangible metrics to the successful delivery of the project can motivate and transform your C-level stakeholders to become active supporters of the digital transformation project.

 At smaller organizations, C-level executives tend to be heavily involved, or at least very close to the transformation project.
 As we start looking at larger merchants however, it’s natural that executive involvement decreases as the company size increases.
 As such, it’s critical to keep these stakeholders involved and informed throughout the project to ensure that buy-in and support remain intact.